Palouse Barns Photo Workshop

 • The Palouse turns into a palette of vibrant colors in the spring!

-• The pastoral landscape is dotted with rustic barns, old buildings, windmills, grain elevators, silos, abandoned homes, and charming small towns.
+• The pastoral landscape is dotted with rustic barns, old buildings, windmills, grain elevators, abandoned homes, and charming towns.

 • Expect to get off the beaten path with expert instructors.
 Resident photographer Ryan McGinty knows the Palouse intimately.